IrisRizos/Unassigned_Protists_SSN/README.md

-# Exploring the realm of unknown taxonomic protist diversity: parasites in the spotlight
+# Exploring the marine realm of unassigned taxonomic protist diversity: parasites in the spotlight

 Exploration of unknown protist sequences across different metabarcoding datasets.